jrc03c/monorepo/packages/js-data-science-helpers/readme.md

 // ]
 ```

+### `hunterChainSort(c)`

+Sorts a correlation matrix (array or `DataFrame`) so that variables near each other in the visualization are also highly correlated with one another.
+The first variable chosen is the one with the highest sum of squared correlations.
+The second variable chosen is the remaining variable most highly correlated with the first; the third variable chosen is the remaining variable most highly correlated with the second; and so on.
+This algorithm is called the Hunter chain method.
+(See: ["Methods of Reordering the Correlation Matrix to Vacilitate Visual Inspection and Preliminary Cluster Analysis" by John Edward Hunter](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1745-3984.1973.tb00782.x))

 ### `IndexMatcher(mode=IndexMatcher.DROP_MISSING_MODE)`

 The `IndexMatcher` class makes it relatively easy to make sure that two `Series` or `DataFrame` instances have the same index.
 The constructor takes a single argument, the `mode`, which is one of: